Adapty cohorts are designed to answer several important questions:

 - This cohort displays the data only for weekly products (mark #1).

-- It shows proceeds as absolute values (mark #2).
+- It doesn't exclude proceeds and shows the revenue as absolute values (mark #2).

 - The time period we're working with is the last 6 months, and every cohort segment is 1 month long (mark #3).

-- The Total row (mark #4) displays the cumulative value for each period. $29,5K in the first cell of the Total row accumulates the first period (subscription activation) proceeds from all months (June, July, and so on) until the end of the timeframe.
+- The Total row (mark #4) displays the cumulative value for each period. $23,5K in the first cell of the Total row accumulates the first period (subscription activation) revenue from all months (Feb, Mar, and so on) until the end of the timeframe.

-- The first column of the June 2022 row (mark #5) shows the first period (subscription activation) proceeds of $677 from the customers who installed the app in June 2022.
-The second column of the June 2022 row shows week 2 (subscriptions renewed to the 2nd week) proceeds of $476 who installed the app in June 2022.
+- The first column of the Feb 2023 row (mark #5) shows the first period (subscription activation) revenue of $3.26 from the customers who installed the app in Feb 2023.
+The second column of the Feb 2023 row shows week 2 (subscriptions renewed to the 2nd week) revenue of $2.29 who installed the app in Feb 2023.

-- On the right, you can see Total Proceeds and APPPU (mark #6).
+- On the table you can see Total revenue, APPPU, and ARPAS (mark #6).
 You can read more about them a little further in this article.

 You can hover on any cell in the cohort to view detailed metrics for this period.